![]() |

 fulfils this function by assessing conformity assessment bodies (CABs)

 to determine whether they are technically competent.
 Why accreditation?
 At the international level, the purpose of Accreditation is to remove technical barriers to trade by ensuring that the results of conformity assessment are accepted and recognized among trading partners.
 Accreditation also improves the quality and reliability of services provided to local users of conformity assessment bodies and is thus important at the national level for the protection of the health and safety of the population and for the protection of the environment.
 Is MAURITAS accreditation recognized internationally?
-In order to be able to grant accreditation to conformity assessment bodies MAURITAS must itself comply with the international standard ISO/IEC 17011.
-The conformity assessment bodies for their part must also comply with international standards ISO/IEC 17025 (laboratory) and ISO/IEC 17021 (certification body) in order to get accredited.
-By working with international standards, MAURITAS
+In order to be able to grant accreditation to Conformity Assessment Bodies (CABs), MAURITAS itself must comply with ISO/IEC 17011- Conformity assessment -- Requirements for accreditation bodies accrediting conformity assessment bodies.
+This standard sets out the requirements for the competence, consistent operation and impartiality of accreditation bodies assessing and accrediting Conformity Assessment Bodies (CABs).
+MAURITAS has been peer evaluated by AFRAC (African Accreditation Cooperation) in accordance with the requirements of ISO/IEC 17011:2004 and since 25th September 2018, MAURITAS achieved signatory status in the African Accreditation Cooperation (AFRAC) Mutual Recognition Arrangement (MRA) to the following scopes: